data-preservation-programs/singularity/docs/cli-reference/datasource/add/sugarsync.md

       Leave blank normally, will be auto configured by rclone.

-   --sugarsync-deleted-id
-      Sugarsync deleted folder id.

-      Leave blank normally, will be auto configured by rclone.

    --sugarsync-encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

-   --sugarsync-access-key-id
-      Sugarsync Access Key ID.

-      Leave blank to use rclone's.

-   --sugarsync-hard-delete
-      Permanently delete files if true
-      otherwise put them in the deleted files.

-   --sugarsync-root-id
-      Sugarsync root id.

-      Leave blank normally, will be auto configured by rclone.

-   --sugarsync-app-id
-      Sugarsync App ID.

-      Leave blank to use rclone's.

-   --sugarsync-private-access-key
-      Sugarsync Private Access Key.

-      Leave blank to use rclone's.

 OPTIONS: